WebexCC/webexcc.github.io/_pages/NativeVA.md

-# Exercise 2.4: Cisco Native Virtual Agent for voice channel (NEW!!)
+# Cisco Native Virtual Agent for voice channel (NEW!!)

 **Webex Connect Bot Builder** is a Cloud AI platform that offers native conversational omni-channel virtual agent service to customers via a Cisco Contact Center AI (CCAI) solution.
 The CCAI solution orchestrates and automates voice-based and digital interactions with the end users.
 To use the Webex, Connect Bot Builder, you need to provision the Webex Connect digital services for your organization.

-**In this lab** you will configure Virtual Agent Voice for Webex Contact Center using Cisco's native Conversation AI solution powered by Webex Connect Bot Builder.

 ## Task 1.
 Dashboard overview